watchernyu/setup-mujoco-gym-for-DRL/README.md

 Find pytorch 1.2 install here (install gpu version on hpc.
 For your local machine, install gpu version if you have a nvidia gpu otherwise cpu version): https://pytorch.org/get-started/previous-versions/

 7.
-install any other python libraries you want to use (for example seaborn)
+install any other python libraries you want to use

 8.
 Testing